Would you rather listen to this article? Use the player below or download on iTunes.

 - To discover the overlooked benefits of strength training

-There are numerous other good reasons to move your body, but you get the idea.
+There are numerous additional reasons to move your body, but you get the idea.

 Unacceptable Reasons to Exercise: